 Feedback from three public engagement processes in 2019, 2021 and 2022 was plentiful and complex.
 Key themes included:

-- concerns about Islands Trust overreaching its jurisdiction; and
+- Concerns about Islands Trust overreaching its jurisdiction

 The new draft is responsive to the input received.
 The results of three previous Islands Trust Area-wide public engagement processes are available on the Islands 2050 webpage.

-What key themes emerged from earlier engagement with First Nations to date?
+What key themes emerged from earlier engagement with First Nations Governing Bodies to date?

-Key themes from earlier engagement with First Nations included concerns about governance, rights and responsibilities, and the need for ecosystem protection for cultural/spiritual/economic uses.
+Key themes from earlier engagement with First Nations Governing Bodies included concerns about governance, rights and responsibilities, and the need for ecosystem protection for cultural/spiritual/economic uses.
 The new draft is responsive to the input received.
-The results of two previous engagement processes with First Nations are available on the Islands 2050 webpage.
+The results of previous engagement processes with First Nations Governing Bodies are available on the Islands 2050 webpage.

-What has Trust Council done to date with all the input it has received?
+What has Islands Trust Council done to date with all the input it has received?

 What is capacity funding and what is it used for?

-In this instance, funding was offered by Islands Trust to First Nations governments to support their capacity for meaningful engagement on the Islands Trust Policy Statement.
+Capacity funding is offered by Islands Trust to Indigenous Governing Bodies to support their capacity for meaningful engagement on the Islands Trust Policy Statement.

 How much has the Islands 2050 process cost to date?